newrelic/helm-charts/library/common-library/DEVELOPERS.md

 global:
   podLabels: {}  # included in all the pods of all the charts that implement this library
   labels: {}  # included in all the objects of all the charts that implement this library
-podLabels: {}  # included in all the pods of the chart that the chart writes is implementing
+podLabels: {}  # included in all the pods of this chart
-labels: {}  # included in all the objects of the chart that the chart writes is implementing
+labels: {}  # included in all the objects of this chart
 ```

 label maps are merged from global to local values.